awsdocs/amazon-rds-user-guide/doc_source/CHAP_Storage.md

 For every RDS DB engine except RDS for SQL Server, when the storage size for gp3 volumes reaches a certain threshold, the baseline storage performance increases to 12,000 IOPS and 500 MiBps\.
 This is because of *volume striping*, where the storage uses four logical volumes instead of one\.
 RDS for SQL Server doesn't support volume striping, and therefore doesn't have a threshold value\.

 **Note**
-General Purpose SSD gp3 storage isn't supported on Multi\-AZ DB clusters\.
+General Purpose SSD gp3 storage is supported on Single\-AZ and Multi\-AZ DB instances, but isn't supported on Multi\-AZ DB clusters\.
+For more information, see [Multi\-AZ deployments for high availability](Concepts.MultiAZ.md) and [Multi\-AZ DB cluster deployments](multi-az-db-clusters-concepts.md)\.

 Storage performance for gp3 volumes on Amazon RDS DB engines, including the threshold, is shown in the following table\.